Pisi-Deff/TestTaskInvoiceSystem/README.md

 Then visit [localhost:8080/invoice_system](http://localhost:8080/invoice_system)

-Note: There are currently 2 hardcoded customers and 1 hardcoded parking house.
+Note: There are currently 2 hardcoded customers (0 and 1) and 1 hardcoded parking house (0).
 There is currently no API to add additional ones of either.

 ### REST api